 Designer Lindsay Degen began creating her quirky knits at the age of three when her grandmother gave her a set of knitting needles and taught her how to stitch.
 In pursuit of mastering her skill set, Lindsay attended the Rhode Island School of Design as well as Central Saint Martins in London.
 After graduating Degen moved to New York City to create her crafty, concept-based collections under the namesake DEGEN.

-This past Fall, DEGEN launched a full Ready-to-Wear collection that includes sweaters, dresses, leggings, and even shoes.
+In February 2012, Lindsay launched her first full Ready-to-Wear collection that included sweaters, dresses, leggings, and even shoes.
 The collection, titled ASK TELL, garnered rave reviews and solidified DEGEN as an up-and-coming designer in the New York scene.

 For her Spring 2013 collection, DEGEN was tapped by iconic American sneaker brand Converse to create custom platform shoes inspired by children’s roller-skates.
 The collaboration received critical acclaim and marked the beginning of a series of successful collaborations for the brand including partnerships with VPL, My Little Pony, Todd Selby, GERLAN and Victoria’s Secret.